 Before establishing a Undifferentiated Connective Tissue Disease treatment it is best to work with a Functional Practitioner to establish a diagnosis.
 In addition, they may require blood tests such as the ANA anti-nuclear anti-body test.
 Additional vitamin testing can provide insight to your doctor.

 Treatment for the symptoms of Undifferentiated Connective Tissue Disease (UCTD) can temporary involve the use nonsteroidal anti-inflammatory drugs, antimalarial drugs, and/or corticosteroids.
 In people with severe signs and symptoms, drugs that suppress the immune system may be a helpful tool temporarily.

-A variety of other types of medications may be considered on an individual basis, such as calcium channel blockers for symptoms of Raynaud phenomenon.
-People with Raynaud phenomenon should also avoid exposure to very cold temperatures.
+A variety of other types of medications may be used on an individual basis.
+This could include: calcium channel blockers for symptoms of Raynaud’s Disease.
+People with Raynaud’s should also avoid exposure to very cold temperatures.
 Those with increased sensitivity to sunlight should try to minimize being exposed to sunlight for long periods of time.
 Wearing protective clothing and sunblock also helps protect against the effects of ultraviolet light.

 There are 5 autoimmune connective tissue diseases.
 Each autoimmune disease is classified based on a combination of symptoms, physical findings and antibody testing.